error707-persona/error707-persona/README.md

 A student who is interested in Software Development.
 Preferred pronouns: She/Her/Hers 👩🏻

 Currently, I'm working as a Frontend developer with internship experiences to work with industry experts in Frontend and Back-End Development 👩🏻‍💻 .
 I have worked on projects that provides a scalable, performant, consistent and rich experience to users.
-I primarily deal with technologies like ⚡ React, MYSQL, GCP.
+I primarily deal with technologies like ⚡ React, MYSQL, Firebase, Mongodb React Native.
 I have strong knowledge in Data structures and algorithms using C++, Computer networks, operating systems, DBMS , System Design.

 - 🔭 I’m currently working on **My final year project**